 Tax base: Calculated on the VPT (Valor Patrimonial Tributário) for real estate or market value for other assets.

-Any inherited assets located in Portugal are subject to this 10 percent stamp duty unless exempt.
+Any inherited assets in Portugal are subject to this 10 percent stamp duty unless exempt.
 Remember, this only applies to Portuguese assets, not assets you inherit elsewhere.

 Company Taxes in Portugal for Expats

-As a foreign entrepreneur or representative of a foreign company establishing operations in Portugal the main company taxes you’ll encounter in Portugal in 2024 are:
+business insurance portugalAs a foreign entrepreneur or representative of a foreign company establishing operations in Portugal the main company taxes you'll encounter in Portugal in 2024 are:

-business insurance portugalCorporate Income Tax (IRC): The cornerstone of the Portuguese tax system for businesses, the IRC applies a standard rate of 21 percent to your company’s taxable profits.
 However, certain circumstances, such as engaging in research and development activities or operating in designated low-density areas, might entitle you to a reduced corporate tax rate, ranging from 17 percent to 12.5 percent.
 Additionally, companies are subject to a municipal surtax of 0.4 percent to 0.475 percent, depending on the municipality in which they operate.

-The deadline for completing Portuguese corporate tax returns is the last day of the fifth month following the end of the tax year – so if the company’s tax year runs from January to December, the deadline would be the end of the following May.
+The deadline for completing Portuguese corporate tax returns is the last day of the fifth month following the end of the tax year.
+So if the company's tax year runs from January to December, the deadline would be the end of the following May.

 How We Can Help